snowyu/pouchdb-transform.js/README.md

 * Compress and uncompress large content (e.g. to avoid hitting [browser storage limits](http://pouchdb.com/faq.html#data_limits))
 * Remove or modify documents before storage (e.g. to massage data from CouchDB)

-Note: This plugin is come from transform-pouch, but was renamed to be less confusing.
-The filter() API is still supported, but deprecated.
+Note: This plugin is modified from [transform-pouch](https://github.com/pouchdb-community/transform-pouch) to enhance it's ability:

++ add the `afterIncoming` and `beforeOutgoing` hook.
+  * `incoming` is triggered before saving to database.
+    * returns must be an object with `doc` attribute.
+      * can pass through extra options in the object to next hook.
+  * `afterIncoming` is triggered after saving.
+  * `beforeOutgoing` is triggered before getting from database.
+  * `outgoing` is triggered after getting from database.

+**Note**: This API has not been stable yet. `beforeOutgoing` has not applied to all methods.

 ### Usage